cgaetan/Gamma-GPD/README.md

 in order to efficiently calculate the ellipse intersection area.

-We used selected part of the code from [their repository](http://github.com/chraibi/EEOver), namely
+We used a selected part of the code from [their repository](http://github.com/chraibi/EEOver), namely

-Roots3And4.c, solvers-2.c, solvers.h, config.h, program_constants.h
+Roots3And4.c, solvers-2.c, solvers.h, zsolve_quartic.c, config.h, program_constants.h